ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    ```
    {:pre}

-1. Point to the directory where the Python script is saved and run the below bash command
+1. On a terminal, point to the directory where the Python script is saved and run the below bash command
    ```sh
    for i in {1..100}; do python3 scoring.py; done
    ```